avahoffman/urban-weed-genomics/bash/README.md

     AMH_macro_1_1_12px_S1_L004_R1_001.fastq.gz
     AMH_macro_1_1_12px_S1_L004_R2_001.fastq.gz

-This script finds all files in the working directory with the name pattern `*_L001_*.fastq.gz` and concatenates across lanes so they can be managed further.
+The `02-concat_files_across4lanes.sh` script finds all files in the working directory with the name pattern `*_L001_*.fastq.gz` and then concatenates across lanes 001, 002, 003, and 004 so they can be managed further.
+The "L001" part of the filename is then eliminated.
 For example the 8 files above would become:

     AMH_macro_1_1_12px_S1_R1.fastq.gz
     AMH_macro_1_1_12px_S1_R2.fastq.gz

 Rockfish uses [slurm](https://slurm.schedmd.com/overview.html) to manage jobs.
 To run the script, use the `sbatch` command.
 For example: